Cancer Diagnostic Imaging

 Ultrasound can also be used through a probe that can be put into body openings, like the anus, vagina, or esophagus.
 This puts it closer to the certain internal organs, which can give a clearer picture.

 MRI uses a strong magnet, radio waves, and a computer to make detailed images of organs and other structures inside your body.
 An MRI is often used to look at the heart, brain, liver, pancreas, male and female reproductive organs, and other soft tissues.
 MRI can show even small changes in tissues.
 It can assess blood flow, find tumors, and diagnose many forms of cancer, evaluate infections, and assess injuries to bones and joints.

 A PET scan can show differences in the activity of the tissues in your body.
 It uses a tiny amount of a radioactive substance attached to a sugar.
 (This is called a radionuclide or a radiopharmaceutical or radioactive tracer.)
 The tracer is put into your blood.
 Over an hour or so, it collects in super-active cells, like cancer cells.
 Then a special scanner is used to see where the tracer has collected in your body.

 PET and CT scans are often done together.
 This is called a PET/CT.
 It gives detailed images of the structure of your insides along with information about the activity of the cells and tissues.

 These scanners take pictures after a radioactive tracer (called a radionuclide) is put into your blood.
 This type of scan may also be called a radionuclide scan.

 The scanner creates pictures that show where the tracer travels and collects.
 These spots might be tumors or other tissue damage.
-Some common nuclear scans are bone scans, PET scans, thyroid scans, MUGA scans, and gallium scans.
-The type of scan done depends on which part of the body your doctor wants to look at.
+Some common nuclear scans are bone scans, PET scans, thyroid scans, and gallium scans.
+The type of scan done depends on which part of the body your healthcare provider wants to look at.